Contact A Lawyer

 Have A Potential Case Reviewed By An Attorney

-PFAS were first introduced into the manufacturing industry in the 1940’s, because of their ability to resist heat, grease, stains, and water.
+The toxic chemicals were first introduced into the manufacturing industry in the 1940’s, because of their ability to resist heat, grease, stains, and water.
 However, since then the chemicals have been linked to a myriad of adverse health effects including liver damage, thyroid disease, decreased fertility, high cholesterol, obesity, hormone suppression, and cancer.

 “AFFF and its components are associated with a wide variety of adverse health effects in humans,” Collie’s lawsuit states.
 “Exposure to Defendants’ AFFF has been linked to serious medical conditions including, but not limited to, kidney cancer, testicular cancer, liver cancer, testicular tumors, pancreatic cancer, prostate cancer, leukemia, lymphoma, bladder cancer, thyroid disease and infertility.”

 According to Collie’s lawsuit, as early as the 1960s the defendants knew or should have known science indicated PFAS exposure could result in adverse health effects, due to laboratory testing on animals.
 The evidence has only increased since then.